Year 3

 RE

 During this half term we will be studying the Christian religion.
-Our learning question and enquiry will focus around, "Has Christmas lost its true meaning?"
+Our learning question and enquiry will focus around, "Could Jesus heal people?
+Did he perform miracles or is there some other explanation?"

 We will be focusing on: